 Some kavas are better for promoting sleep than others.
 You’ll want to choose a kava that is classed as a heavy kava.
 Heavy kavas are known for their ability to relax your muscles and body and eventually, for instilling an overall sense of sleepiness.
 Some of our customers are shift-workers and regularly have their sleep patterns disrupted and they prefer heavy kavas for this reason.

-We recommend trying our Borongoru kava from Vanuatu to help you adjust to DST.
+We recommend trying our Borongoru® kava from Vanuatu to help you adjust to Daylight Savings Time sleep patterns.
 It is the perfect heavy kava for relaxing your body and lulling your mind to sleep.

 Make drinking kava part of a new bedtime routine

 The Sleep Foundation argues that daylight-savings time is a great time to reset your sleep habits, as well as your clock.
 We agree.
-Drink kava to help you wind down each evening and make it part of a new bedtime routine.
+Drink kava as a herbal sleep aid to help you wind down each evening and make it part of a new bedtime routine.

 Let us know how this year’s shift to daylight-savings time goes for you and whether you’ve ever used kava as a sleep aid in the comments below.